 Hawaii Investment Ready—HIR is a business accelerator designed to help social enterprises better understand and scale their impact and business models; and to assist them in accessing resources to implement their next level of growth.
 A scholarship program is available to help businesses cover tuition costs.

 Compost Hawaiʻi—offers monthly membership subscriptions for home and office compost collection.

 - Sustainable Island Products—family-owned, Hawaiʻi-based distributor of eco-friendly, compostable and recyclable alternatives to everyday single-use items.

 - Recycle Hawaiʻi—nonprofit organization serving the Island of Hawaiʻi, offering waste reduction resources for employers and employees!

-Equity & Empowerment
+Equity & Empowerment in Business

 ADA Fact Sheet Page—excellent resource with information on ADA employment, facilities, parking, service animals, etc.

 Hawaii Food Basket—nonprofit with the mission of ending hunger in Hawaiʻi County.
 Get Supplemental Nutrition Access Program (SNAP) benefits information and learn how you, as a business or farmer, can donate!